 - 30. In February 2014, IGOs met with the ICANN NGPC representative to discuss the NGPC's October 2013 proposal.
 Following this, in March 2014, the NGPC provided a draft proposal for curative rights protection for IGO acronyms.
 Further discussions were held between IGOs and the NGPC in ICANN March 2014 meeting, where the GAC also advised the ICANN Board that it was awaiting the Board's response regarding the implementation of previous GAC advice. - 31.
 In April 2014, the ICANN Board resolved to adopt the GNSO Council recommendations not in conflict with GAC advice (reserving from registration the full names of IGOs at the top and second levels, in two languages) while requesting more time to consider the recommendations that then differed from GAC advice (duration of "claims notices" and a potential curative RPM).
 Notwithstanding this GAC advice and IGO positions, in June 2014, the GNSO Council voted to initiate a second PDP on the desirability and modalities of giving IGOs access to curative RPMs (such as the UDRP or URS).
 In October 2014, the GAC affirmed its prior advice seeking a solution for IGO identifier protection at the second level, whereby such protection should not require amending the existing UDRP.
-In January 2015, the NGPC again sought information from the GAC concerning the latter's understanding of "the nature and extent of the rights of international governmental organizations with respect to curative rights protections for IGO names and acronyms" . - 32.
+In January 2015, the NGPC again sought information from the GAC concerning the latter's understanding of "the nature and extent of the rights of international governmental organizations with respect to curative rights protections for IGO names and acronyms" 51. - 32.
 In June 2015, the IGOs, GAC, and ICANN Board representatives met at the ICANN Buenos Aires meeting.
-The ICANN Board took note of progress towards a possible ADR and rapid-takedown mechanisms for protection of IGO identifiers and called for a "small group" to communicate intersessionally with a view towards developing a concrete proposal for such mechanisms.
-Notwithstanding continuing discussions, including at the ICANN's June 2016 Helsinki meeting, several questions remain as to the specifics of such mechanisms; it has again been affirmed however that any IGO-specific mechanism should not as such amend the existing UDRP.
-Together with other involved IGOs, the Center continues to closely monitor developments in this longstanding ICANN file.
+The ICANN Board took note of progress towards a possible alternative dispute resolution and emergency takedown mechanisms for protection of IGO identifiers and called for a "small group" to communicate intersessionally with a view towards developing a concrete proposal for such mechanisms.
+Notwithstanding continuing discussions, including respectively at the ICANN's June and November 2016 Helsinki and Hyderabad meetings, several questions remain as to the specifics of such mechanisms; it has again been affirmed however that any IGO-specific mechanism should not amend the existing UDRP.
+Together with other involved IGOs, the Center continues to closely monitor developments in this longstanding ICANN file, which now includes a nascent Board-facilitated dialogue.